 One thing to note is that when having a vaginal delivery, the fluid that accumulated in your baby’s lungs is naturally squeezed out during the process of going through the birth canal, however with a c-section, your baby does not go through the birth canal and will need a little extra help with squeezing out the fluid, in some cases oxygen may also given to baby.

 If you are awake for the delivery, you may be able to see the baby before she goes to the nursery.
-Your partner may also hold the baby.
+Your partner may also hold the baby briefly.

-While your baby is being tended to the doctor will take out the placenta, and the anesthesiologist will administer Pitocin which works to reduce bleeding by contracting the uterus.
+While your baby is being tended to the doctor will take out the placenta, and the anesthesiologist will administer Pitocin through your I.V. which works to reduce bleeding by contracting the uterus.
 You may also receive an antibiotic to help fight any chance of infection.

-The doctor will sew you up using either sutures or staples.
+The doctor will close your incision using either sutures or staples.
 You will have both a uterine (internal) incision and an outer (skin) incision.
 If this is your first c-section the whole procedure may take only about 15 minutes, however you can expect to be in the operating room for about an hour or so.
-If this is a subsequent C-section, the procedure may take longer.
+If this is a subsequent C-section, the procedure may take slightly longer.
 This is sometimes due to scar tissue build up from previous surgeries.

 Once the C-Section procedure is completed you will be moved to the recovery room where you will be closely monitored before moving to your hospital room where your c-section recovery will begin.

 For a new mom that isn’t familiar with having a C-Section, your doctor and hospital will follow a very routine procedure, however today more doctors and hospitals are embracing what we now call the ‘Gentle Cesarean‘ which I’d highly recommend you look into if you know you will be having a C-Section birth.
 This ‘gentle’ Cesarean trend is more woman, baby and family centered which I love.
 There are also many more personal options open to you that enhance bonding and heighten the birth experience for all involved.

 I highly recommend creating your own personal C-Section birth plan that includes your preferences clearly within it.
 You have options, even when having a C-Section.
 Things like type of anesthesia, skin-to-skin after birth, no drape, immediate breastfeeding option and many other things.
-If you don’t specify your procedure wishes to your doctor and the hospital, you’re likely to have decisions made for you that you didn’t necessarily want.
+If you don’t specify your wishes you risk having decisions made for you that you didn’t necessarily want.
 So have a list of preferences and make sure you request them in your birth plan.